zain_

 • Major components rebuilt token-first, validated with the designers using them, WCAG 2.1 AA as the bar.

-• The org promoted a personal initiative into a funded program — the strongest signal that the work was worth something.
+• The org promoted a personal initiative into a funded program.
+The strongest signal that the work was worth something.

 And the payoff arrived sooner than expected: when SquadStack later needed a do-or-die onboarding redesign shipped in three weeks, the token + theming groundwork let me spin up the new theme and component set in days, not weeks.
 That project's speed is this project's receipt.